korhansevinc/yolov1_from_scratch/README.md

 # yolov1_from_scratch
-A Yolov1 Models Implementation From Scratch for Educational Purposes
+A Yolov1 Models Implementation From Scratch.